bcgov/devhub-techdocs-publish/docs/index.md

 # DevHub TechDocs Public Test Page

-This the documentation for the DevHub TechDocs Publisher GitHub Action.
+This is the documentation for the DevHub TechDocs Publisher GitHub Action.